-Delays expected: If you are visiting between late December and the end of January, please allow extra time for your visit and parking, and carpool where possible.
+Delays expected: If you are visiting during school holidays or public holiday weekends, please allow extra time for your visit and parking, and carpool where possible.

 Accessibility at the Nobbies Centre and Antarctic Journey

 We are committed to offering an accessible and inclusive experience at the Antarctic Journey at the Nobbies, and have a range of facilities for people of all abilities and sensory needs.

 Visitors with Mobility needs